-The outlook for Iran's nascent 3G market offers upside potential to growth, and MTN's 3G launch in August 2014, coupled with its 4G launch in December, will help the operator take a lead in the data market.
+The outlook for Iran's nascent 3G market still offers upside potential to growth and MTN's 3G launch in August 2014, coupled with its 4G launch in December, will help the operator take a lead in the data market.
+The company announced that by April 2015 data subscribers on its network had increased to more than 21mn, including 7mn on its 3G and 4G networks.

-Our 3G historical data and forecasts reflect RighTel's weaker than expected performance throughout 2013 and the launch of 3G services by MTN, and we estimate there were around 9.9mn 3G subscriptions in Iran at the end of 2014, which will grow to 18.9mn by the end of 2015.
+Our 3G historical data and forecasts reflect RighTel's weaker than expected performance throughout 2013 and the launch of 3G services by MTN and we estimate there were around 9.9mn 3G subscriptions in Iran at the end of 2014, which will grow to 18.9mn by the end of 2015.
 We still expect MCI to launch 3G services during 2015, while future launches of 4G services will also help the mobile broadband market.